StefaE/PVForecast/docs/README.md

 * the last forecast overwrites any older forecast for a certain forecast time.
 That is, the _Influx_ database always contains the _current best knowledge_ about the forecasted parameter.
 * For modelled PV output power forecasts only contains DC power estimates, named `dc_<model>` for the [irradiance](#convert-weather-data-to-irradiation-data) model(s) calculated

 [Influx](https://www.influxdata.com/products/influxdb/) has undergone a major, largely not backward compatible upgrade between version 1.x and 2.x.
 However, both version are supported (though not in parallel). _Influx 1.x_ is out of maintenance since 2021.
 Hence, for new installations, it is suggested to move to _Influx 2.6_ or newer.
+Influx 3.x is not supported however.

 #### Influx v2.x Storage
 Instead of Influx v1.x storage, Influx v2.x can be used.
 For this to work, the config file section must adhere to the following: